caetanomb/Kras/CodeQuality/readme.md

-# How would you rate the quality of the quality of the following piece of code?
+# How would you rate the quality of the following piece of code?
 Can you provide an alternative?

 ![alt tag](https://github.com/caetanomb/Kras/blob/master/CodeQuality/Code.PNG)